ibm-cloud-docs/containers/cs_uc_gov.md

 # Government use cases for {{site.data.keyword.cloud_notm}}
 {: #cs_uc_gov}

 These use cases highlight how workloads on {{site.data.keyword.containerlong_notm}} benefit from the public cloud.
-These workloads have isolation with Trusted Compute, are in global regions for data sovereignty, use Watson machine learning instead of net-new code, and connect to on-premises databases.
+These workloads are isolated in global regions for data sovereignty, use Watson machine learning instead of net-new code, and connect to on-premises databases.
 {: shortdesc}

 ## Regional government improves collaboration and velocity with community Developers who combine public-private data